 Be your own boss.

-There is a variety of resources available within Pierce County to offer entrepreneurs help with new start-up business.
+There is a variety of resources available within Pierce County to offer entrepreneurs help starting and expanding their businesses.

 - City of Tacoma Small Business Enterprise Program